-And when it comes to sporting heritage, Durham County Cricket Club has grown from humble beginnings in 1882, to see top-flight cricket now played at the Emirates Durham International Cricket Ground, and did you know that a football team from Durham won the ‘First World Cup’ in 1909?
+When it comes to sporting heritage, Durham County Cricket Club has grown from humble beginnings in 1882, to see top-flight cricket now played at the Emirates Durham International Cricket Ground, and did you know that a football team from Durham won the ‘First World Cup’ in 1909?

 From social and industrial, to spiritual and sporting, Durham’s heritage is brought to life at attractions across the county.
 Explore the categories below to discover some of Durham’s most fascinating heritage attractions.